stefangabos/Zebra_Tooltips/README.md

         <td valign="top"><em>boolean</em></td>
         <td valign="top">FALSE</td>
         <td>
-            If set to TRUE, tooltips will be created on document load, rather than only when needed.
+            If set to <code>TRUE</code>, tooltips will be created on document load, rather than only when needed.
         </td>
     </tr>
     <tr>